M1croZavr/final_project_coursera/README.md

-# final_project_coursera
+# Sentiment analysis classifier
-Sentiment analysis classifier for a phone review with an interface.
-The result of the final project of the specialization Machine learning and data analysis from Yandex and MIPT.
+To try web interface use 'User interface and result Week 7' directory.
+Run classifier_backend.py module in cmd/bash and then open local-server link in web-browser.